2007 Kansas Jayhawks football team: Iowa State

-vs. Missouri
+Vs. No. 3 Missouri

 On November 24 the Jayhawks met the Missouri Tigers at Arrowhead Stadium, in Kansas City, Missouri, in the final regular season game of the year.
 Known as the Border Showdown, this year's annual contest was the most significant in recent years as the winner would advance to the Dr Pepper Big 12 Championship Game in San Antonio, Texas, and likely claim the top spot in the BCS rankings and national polls with a win (No. 1 LSU lost 50-48 in triple overtime the previous day to Arkansas), which would be a first for both schools.
 The game received considerable media attention, and the ESPN College Gameday crew were at the game, the first time the Jayhawks had been featured as College GameDay's Game of the Week in football.
 It drew 80,537, the second-highest attendance in the 35-year history of Arrowhead Stadium.
 The Jayhawks entered the contest with an eleven-game winning streak since losing the final game of the 2006 season against their cross-border rivals in Columbia, Missouri, by a score of 42–17.
 But they would leave with their second straight loss versus the Tigers and a 6–6 series record since the formation of the Big 12 Conference.

-vs. Virginia Tech (Orange Bowl)
+Vs. No. 5 Virginia Tech (Orange Bowl)

 Rankings

 According to the Big 12 Media Preseason Poll, the Jayhawks were projected to finish fourth in the Big 12 Northern Division.

 Following their victory over Iowa State, the Jayhawks reached their highest ranking in school history when they were ranked second in the nation in all four major polls (Bowl Championship Series, Associated Press, USA Today and Harris Interactive).
 Previously, the 1968 team was ranked third by the Associated Press for three weeks.

 Entering November, the University of Kansas was the only school with its football team and men's basketball team both ranked in the top ten.